-INDICATORS OF IMMEDIATE IMPACT YEAR DATA REPORTED COMMENTS 13/14 14/15 15/16 d.
-Undertake Chief Executive Survey or equivalent to gather views of stakeholders: questions on if we are an engaged, credible organisation that draws on other organisations' expertise and levers to effect change. ı complete complete Stakeholder views were reported as part of the TIR (see page 54). e.
+13/14 14/15 15/16 d.
+Undertake Chief Executive Survey or equivalent to gather views of stakeholders: questions on if we are an engaged, credible organisation that draws on other organisations' expertise and levers to effect change.
+1 complete complete Stakeholder views were reported as part of the TIR (see page 56). e.
 Develop engagement and culture change strategy (drawing on insights from 2014 A&B Survey).
-Develop indicators to measure our engagement.
-1 1 progressed Developing an engagement and culture change strategy is a new measure in 2015/16.
-WorkSafe's Internal Communications and Engagement Strategy is in development and some engagement measures are included in the Statement of Performance Expectations 2016/17.
+Develop indicators to measure our engagement. ı 1 progressed Developing an engagement and culture change strategy is a new measure in 2015/16.
+WorkSafe's Internal Communications and Engagement Strategy is in development and some engagement measures are included in the Statement of Performance Expectations 2016/17 .
 Additional indicators will be developed as part of work on the Strategy. f.
-Support high engagement approach with MHEsE 1 I see indicator 6 g.
+Support high engagement approach with мисеЕ I I see indicator 6 With Prints . g.
 Refine and re-run A&B Survey and survey on the Usability of our Tools and Guidance.
-Capture stakeholder feedback on the usefulness of our guidance and information through the percentage of employers using one or more types of guidance and the percentage that found different types 'very useful's.
-1 1 62%, ≥42% WorkSafe's guidance has good take up and overall, most users rate it 'very useful' (see page 40)†.
+Capture stakeholder feedback on the usefulness of our guidance and information through the percentage of employers using one or more types of guidance and the percentage that found different types 'very useful' ^B .
+1 62%, ≥42% WorkSafe's guidance has good take up and overall, most users rate it 'very useful' (see page 42) [†] .
 Users were also asked about how useful they found each of a range of guidance publications (eg guidelines, templates, toolkits, and fact sheets).
 The percentage who found these 'very useful' ranged from 42% (posters) to 69% (Good Practice Guidelines). h.
 Maintain or improve the rate of people reporting they have made changes to their workplace practices as a result of contact with investigation or assessment inspectorate staff ^A .
-1 83% 75%‡ We continued to see a high proportion of workplaces changing their practices after contact with WorkSafe (see page 32).
+I 83% 75%‡ We continued to see a high proportion of workplaces changing their practices after contact with WorkSafe (see page 34).
 Less than half of employers (45%) agreed that i.
 Higher rate of employers agreeing 'the government is effective in enforcing health and safety obligations for businesses (under the Health and Safety in Employment Act 1992)' ^c .
-28% 52% 45% government was effective in enforcing health and safety obligations (under the HSE).
+58% 52% 45% government was effective in enforcing health and safety obligations (under the HSE).
 However, a similar proportion (43%) in 2015/16 had no view one way or the other (neither agreeing nor disagreeing) and only 11% disagreed. j.
-Increase ratio of engaged to disengaged staff. ı 1.75:1 deferred A programme of work was initiated to improve performance, feedback and remuneration and increase of start satisfied with our performance/ feedback systems, ı 46% reward practices at WorkSafe.
-The 2015/16 survey has been deferred until this work is completed. remuneration systems, level of communication across the organisation.
-1 1 47%
+Increase ratio of engaged to disengaged staff $^{\scriptscriptstyle \mathrm{F}}$ I 1.75:1 deferred A programme of work was initiated to improve Increase of staff satisfied with our performance/ feedback systems, ı 46% periornance, recupack and remandation and reward practices at WorkSafe.
+The 2015/16 survey has been deferred until this work is remuneration systems, I 47% completed. level of communication across the organisation.
+I 48%